kardios/hougangworkshop/README.md

 ## Features

-- **Multiple GPT Models Support:** Choose between GPT-3.5 and GPT-4 models to balance between quality and speed.
+- **GPT-4-Turbo Model:** Cutting edge LLM to ensure quality output.
 - **Document Upload:** Easily upload PDFs for analysis.
 - **Text Input:** Enter text directly into the app for quick insights.
 - **Comprehensive Analysis Options:** From summarization to identifying biases and beyond, Readhacker offers a wide range of analysis tools.